How to Engage the ‘Hiding-Out’ Students in Your Class

 - How can I connect with them on a personal level?

 These questions take time to fully answer.
 Yes, it’s difficult to dig deeper when you have so many other students to get to know.
-But if we don’t find even the smallest ways to connect with these students, they will achieve their goal of remaining invisible.
+But if we don’t find even the smallest ways to connect with these students, they stay invisible.
 That puts them at risk of falling through the cracks.

 Showing we genuinely care and respect them as people enables us to build trust.
-Once they feel safe in our classrooms, they’re more inclined to take a risk, to step outside of their comfort zone and try to fully participate.
+Once they feel safe in our classrooms, they’re more inclined to take a risk, to step outside of their comfort zone, and to try to fully participate.

 Step 3: Apply engagement strategies

 Of course, “hiding-out” students will rebuff some engagement strategies, but they might respond well to others.
-Keep trying till you find one that works.
+Keep trying until you find one that works, and come up with your own strategies!